Disulfiram for Alcohol Addiction: How It Works Safely

 Most addiction treatment facilities accept health insurance benefits through providers like Aetna, Cigna, UnitedHealthcare, or Beacon/ValueOptions, and others.
 If you don’t have insurance, some alternative payment options may include:

-If you’re struggling to pay for an alcohol addiction treatment program, you may also qualify for some scholarships or grants offered through some private rehab centers or nonprofit organizations.
+If you or a family member are struggling to pay for an alcohol addiction treatment program, you may also qualify for some scholarships or grants offered through some private rehab centers or nonprofit organizations.
 You can ask the treatment provider or organization directly if they provide this type of assistance.

-Ultimately disulfiram may be one aspect of your addiction treatment, but supportive care and comprehensive, individualized treatment will play a big role in helping you stay sober.
+Ultimately disulfiram may be one aspect of your substance use disorder treatment, but supportive care and comprehensive, individualized treatment will play a big role in helping you stay sober.

-Many Americans suffer from alcohol use disorder and you are not alone.
-If you’re ready to get help, compassionate and effective treatment is available now.
+Many Americans are life threatening from alcohol use disorder and you are not alone.
+If you’re ready to get help, compassionate and effective long term recovery treatment is available now.

 Nova Recovery Center offers a large range of substance abuse treatment services: detox, residential, outpatient and sober living.